angelogulisano/angelogulisano/README.md

-👋 My name is Angelo Gulisano and I am a Microsoft MVP for Business Apps, an MCT, and a Speaker.
+👋 My name is Angelo Gulisano and I am a Microsoft MVP for Business Apps, an MCT and a Speaker.

 Currently, I work as self-employed consultant and my primarily focusing is on Power Platform, SharePoint, and Microsoft 365.